-Just about all of us will experience betrayal at some point in our lives.
+Just about all of us will have our trust betrayed at some point in our lives.

 Possibly all of the above.